commercetools/merchant-center-application-kit/packages/mc-http-server/README.md

 > All static assets are served from the `public` folder.

-## Additional responsibilities
+## Additional Responsibilities

 Besides generating and serving the `index.html`, the HTTP server does additionally a couple of things:

-- gathers `/metrics` for Prometheus
+- Gathers `/metrics` for Prometheus
-- provides a `/version` endpoint with the current revision hash (git SHA)
+- Provides a `/version` endpoint with the current revision hash (git SHA)